eddmann/eddmann.github.io/content/posts/2026/2026-02-08-weeknotes-throwaway-tools-sessions-as-trees-and-building-a-personal-ai-assistant/index.md

 This pattern of using libraries directly - the Plex Python library, [Playwright](https://playwright.dev/) for browser automation, [Octokit](https://github.com/octokit/octokit.js) for GitHub - feels more powerful than wrapping everything in CLIs.

+For memory, the current approach is straightforward: the context window is the last 50 messages, and a set of core memory files (like MEMORY.md and USER.md) are always injected into the system prompt.
+There are also daily memory files (memory/YYYY-MM-DD.md) for episodic notes.
+The assistant is given guidance to update both core and daily memory when it sees fit - there's no forced sync point or trigger, it just maintains its own memory as the conversation flows.
-Over the next few weeks I want to explore memory more deeply.
+Over the next few weeks I want to explore memory more deeply - TJ's work on Truths and multi-generational consolidation, along with the OpenClaw and NanoClaw approaches, have given me a lot of ideas.

 ## What I've Been Watching/Listening To